Simulating Hard Attention Using Soft Attention: Acknowledgments

 \section{Acknowledgments}

-We thank Clayton Sanford for his generous assistance in understanding certain aspects of his paper \citep{sanford2024transformersparallelcomputationlogarithmic}.
-We also thank Bingbin Liu and her co-authors for their beautiful paper \citep{liu2023transformers}, which helped spark the current work.
+We thank Clayton Sanford for his generous assistance in understanding certain aspects of his paper \citep{sanford2024transformersparallelcomputationlogarithmic}; Bingbin Liu and her co-authors for their beautiful paper \citep{liu2023transformers} which helped spark the current work; and Anej Svete for discussion about simulation of $n$-gram models \citep{svete-cotterell-2024-transformers}.
+Finally, we thank the anonymous reviewers for their helpful comments, one of which provoked a substantial improvement of \cref{thm:smat_approx_hard_attention}.

 \allowdisplaybreaks